Rucilos/wpde/readme.txt

 3. **Extract** "wpde.zip"
 4. **Upload** "wpde" folder to /wp-content/themes/
 5. **Visit** Appearance > Themes > Search for WPDE > Activate
-6. **Click** on the new menu item "Theme Settings" for better control of theme
+6. **Click** on the new menu item "Theme Settings" for better control over the theme

 == Frequently Asked Questions ==
 1. **What kind of support do you provide?**